 In 2013, the mill was purchased by the Netamisakomik Anishinabek (formerly known as the Pic Mobert First Nation), White River's Economic Development Corporation, and a private investor group led by Frank Dottori.

 The Netmizaaggamig Nishnaabeg (Pic Mobert First Nation) are an Ojibwe First Nation with two reserves which lie off Highway 17 approximately 55 km east of Marathon, Ontario, along the eastern shores of White Lake.
 Between 350 and 400 of the First Nation’s population, which is approximately 1,010 members, live on-reserve at Pic Mobert South and Pic Mobert North.

 WRC Timber Inc.

-FRANK A. DOTTORI, PRESIDENT OF WRC - Frank Dottori requires no introduction in the forestry business.
+FRANK A. DOTTORI, Chair of WRC Timber- Frank Dottori requires no introduction in the forestry business.
 This industry giant founded Tembec Inc., growing it from a shutdown pulp mill in Temiscaming (QC) to a international company with revenues/assets of approx $4.0 billion ,with 55 mfg units in Canada, Europe, USA, Chile and over 10,000 employees.
 The company, with Dottori at the helm, was recognized for its focus on innovation, employee relationships, and environmental policies.
 Since retiring in 2005, Frank continues to invest in worthwhile communities and ventures.
 He acted as President/CEO of WRFP from 2013 until 2018.
 Frank is a recipient of the Order of Canada, and is a member of the Rainforest Alliance.
 He holds a BaSc, in chemical engineering from the University of Toronto.

 White River EDC